-Black Mountain Sheep Wool Insulation – 24 inch
+Black Mountain Sheep Wool Insulation – One Roll of 24 inch material

 Wool insulation is not only breathable but also able to absorb, retain and release moisture without affecting its thermal properties or performance.
 Wool insulation is ideal for breathable wall construction.